 The Company monitors the credit quality of its investment securities through various risk management procedures, including the monitoring of credit ratings.
 A large portion of the debt securities in the Company's investment portfolio were issued by a U.S. government entity or agency and are either explicitly or implicitly guaranteed by the U.S. government.
 The Company believes the long history of no credit losses on these securities indicates that the expectation of nonpayment of the amortized cost basis is zero, even if the U.S. government were to technically default.
 Further, certain municipal securities held by the Company have been pre-refunded and secured by government guaranteed treasuries.
 Therefore, for the aforementioned securities, the Company does not assess or record expected credit losses due to the zero loss assumption.
-The Company monitors the credit quality of its municipal and corporate securities portfolio via credit ratings which are updated on a quarterly basis.
-On a quarterly basis, municipal and corporate securities in an unrealized loss position are evaluated to determine if the loss is attributable to credit related factors and if an allowance for credit loss is needed.
+The Company monitors the credit quality of its municipal and corporate securities in an unrealized loss position are evaluated to determine if the loss is attributable to credit related factors and if an allowance for credit loss is needed.